AllisonWeavil/CSC-340-assignment-4/README.md

-To run this web app you will need to have express, multer, ejs, and bettersql3 installed in your terminal
+To run this web app you will need to have express, multer, ejs, sqlite and sqlite3 installed in your terminal

 Run the server using node app.js